SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2.0.md

 To do so, select the *From feed* option, and select one of the available time range feeds from the list.

-#### Dashboards app - GQI: Query filters configured to filter using a regular expression will now combine multiple feed values using “OR” operators \[ID_29396\]
+#### Dashboards app - GQI: Query filters configured to filter using a regular expression will now combine multiple feed values using 'OR' operators \[ID_29396\]

 When a query filter using a feed is configured to filter using a regular expression, from now on, it will combine multiple feed values using “OR” operators.